Frank Rizzo Statue Is Removed In Philadelphia: 'It Is Finally Gone,' Mayor Says

 In the 1970s, Rizzo famously told Philadelphia voters to "vote white."
 But on Wednesday, the City of Brotherly Love took down a memorial to a man who exploited its divisions.

-For many Philadelphians, the larger-than-life statue of Rizzo, who also served as police commissioner, was an overt symbol of white police officers' brutal treatment of black people and other minorities.
+For many Philadelphians, the larger-than-life statue of Rizzo, who also was police commissioner, was an overt symbol of white police officers' brutal treatment of black people and other minorities.

 "The Frank Rizzo statue represented bigotry, hatred, and oppression for too many people, for too long.
-It is finally gone," Mayor Jim Kenney said Wednesday as he posted photos of the empty spot where the large statue once stood.
+It is finally gone," Mayor Jim Kenney said Wednesday as he posted a photo of the empty spot where the large statue once stood.

 The statue represented bigotry, hatred, and oppression for too many people, for too long.
 It is finally gone. pic.twitter.com/30f2Skpqog— Jim #StayHomePHL Kenney (@PhillyMayor) June 3, 2020